-Founded in 1998, Silverton Mortgage has grown from a one-person shop to a top residential mortgage lender and one of the nation’s fastest growing financial companies.
+Founded in 1998, Silverton Mortgage is an acknowledged industry leader within the mortgage community.
 We’ve always believed that maintaining the entire loan process in-house keeps everyone involved: borrower, real estate agent, and Silverton Mortgage.
 One team, one goal.

 Because of our collaborative culture, we are honored to continually be recognized with the industry’s leading customer satisfaction rankings and stunning growth as we continually expand our lending footprint.